Rootkit

-A rootkit is a collection of computer software, typically malicious, designed to enable access to a computer or an area of its software that is not otherwise allowed (for example, to an unauthorized user) and often masks its existence or the existence of other software.
+A rootkit is a collection of typically malicious computer software designed to enable access to a computer or to part of its software that would not otherwise be allowed (for example, by an unauthorized user).
+Rootkits often mask their presence or that of other software.
 The term rootkit is a compound of "root" (the traditional name of the privileged account on Unix-like operating systems) and the word "kit" (which refers to the software components that implement the tool).
 The term "rootkit" has negative connotations through its association with malware.

-Rootkit installation can be automated, or an attacker can install it after having obtained root or administrator access.
-Obtaining this access is a result of direct attack on a system, i.e., exploiting a vulnerability (such as privilege escalation) or a password (obtained by cracking or social engineering tactics like "phishing").
+Rootkit installation can be automated, or an attacker can install a rootkit after having obtained root or administrator access.
+Obtaining this access is a result of a direct attack on a system, i.e., exploiting a vulnerability (such as privilege escalation) or a password (obtained by cracking or social engineering tactics like "phishing").
 Once installed, it becomes possible to hide the intrusion as well as to maintain privileged access.
 Full control over a system means that existing software can be modified, including software that might otherwise be used to detect or circumvent it.

 Rootkit detection is difficult because a rootkit may be able to subvert the software that is intended to find it.
 Detection methods include using an alternative and trusted operating system, behavior-based methods, signature scanning, difference scanning, and memory dump analysis.
-Removal can be complicated or practically impossible, especially in cases where the rootkit resides in the kernel; reinstallation of the operating system may be the only available solution to the problem.
+Removal can be complicated, especially in cases where the rootkit resides in the kernel; reinstallation of the operating system may be the only available solution to the problem.
 When dealing with firmware rootkits, removal may require hardware replacement, or specialized equipment.